 How to test and treat adrenal fatigue, this 123 page ebook is based on the clinic protocol I have used for patients for over a decade, and it has rarely ever let me down.

-Please note: there is a special protocol for those of you who are grain free and/or following the Truly Gluten Free and Barrier Plan protocols.
-That's because the supplements need to be completely clear of any grain-derived ingredients so I have written a protocol especially for you too.
+Please note: there is a special protocol for those of you who are grain free and/or following the Gluten Plan protocols.
+That’s because the supplements need to be completely clear of any grain-derived ingredients so I have written a protocol especially for you too.
 The info below is applicable to you, and you can get your special TGF Adrenal Plan here.